-The MPO uses evaluation criteria to assess the projected transportation-related emissions from each project that is a candidate for Regional Target funding, both for CO2 and other air quality pollutants and precursors, among other environmental considerations.
+The MPO uses evaluation criteria to assess the projected transportation-related emissions reductions from projects that are candidates for Regional Target funding, both for CO2 and other air quality pollutants and precursors, among other environmental considerations.
 Transportation projects can support reductions in CO2, VOCs, NOx, and CO by improving traffic flow and providing alternatives to SOV travel, including bicycle, walking, and transit options.